MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/build-your-first-app.md

 If you want, give the app a more appropriate **Display Name**, modify the **application version**, and adjust other aspects of the app's behavior using the editor.

+> [!NOTE]
-> **Note:** To edit the `config.xml` file directly, without using the special editor Visual Studio provides, you can right-click on the file in Solution Explorer and select **View code** or highlight the file in Solution Explorer then press the **F7** key.
+> To edit the `config.xml` file directly, without using the special editor Visual Studio provides, you can right-click on the file in Solution Explorer and select **View code** or highlight the file in Solution Explorer then press the **F7** key.

 ## <a id="build-something"></a>Creating The Sample Application